-In a continent characterised by a broad cultural diversity, where multiple nationalities, religions, ideologies, traditions and ways of life coexist, certain questions arise among its citizens: How do you stay true to the culture that has shaped your background while also finding your feet in a new world?
-How is identity formed, and can it be modified over time?
+The Reconstruction of Identities exhibition is an attempt to think of photography as an instrument of knowledge, capable of giving shape to the dynamic and polysemic concept of the ‘European identity’.
+Because in a continent characterised by a broad cultural diversity, where multiple nationalities, religions, ideologies, traditions and ways of life coexist, important questions arise among its citizens: How do you stay true to the culture that has shaped your background while also finding your feet in a new world?
+And how is identity formed, and can it be modified over time?

 Martin Thaulow (www/IG) is a photojournalist and visual artist from Denmark.
 He is originally a trained visual artist.
 Since 2014, Thaulow has made his mark through the portrayal of refugees in both Europe and the Middle East, and he is also the founder of the non-profit organization Refugee Today.